ayushagrawal2806/Bharat-Petroleum/Dhruv/BPCL/README.md

 - **Video Gallery:** Customers can learn and grasp the information related to Bharat Petroleum.
 - **Map** Customer or User can use the map to find the nearest Bharat Petroleum Service Center.

-## Installation

-1. Clone the repository or download the ZIP file.
-2. Open Google Chrome and navigate to `chrome://extensions/`.
-3. Enable "Developer mode" in the top right corner.
-4. Click on "Load unpacked" and select the folder containing the extension files.

 ## Technologies Used